KristinaEngland/design-system/components/modal-dialog.md

 - Use modal dialogs to ask for information that, when provided, could significantly lessen users’ work or effort.

 ## When not to use
+- Do not use modal dialogs for nonessential information that is not related to the current user flow.
+- Avoid modal dialogs that interrupt high-stake processes such as checkout flows.
+- Avoid modal dialogs for complex decision making that requires additional sources of information unavailable in the modal.

 ## Accessibility and Usability